Kengo Kuma

 Asao Tokolo

 Born in Tokyo in 1969.
 Studied architecture from an early age under Shin Egashira.
 Since September 11, 2001, he has been creating patterns with the theme of “connecting” and has been exploring the boundaries of art, architecture and design.
 He has been creating crests and patterns based on simple geometric principles that can be reproduced with a ruler or compass, and has also been designing and creating three-dimensional objects using the same principles.
-His major works include the facade glass pattern of the lower level of the Nagoya Building, the Tokyo 2020 Olympic and Paralympic emblems, and outdoor sculptures for the Otemachi Park Building.
-He has been a part-time lecturer at the University of Tokyo Faculty of Engineering since 2016, a part-time lecturer at the University of Tokyo Faculty of Liberal Arts since 2018, and a visiting professor at Miyagi University from since 2019.
+His major works include the Tokyo 2020 Olympic and Paralympic emblems, the glass pattern of the lower level of the Nagoya Building, and the TOKOLO PATTERN MAGNET.
+He has been a part-time lecturer at the University of Tokyo Faculty of Engineering since 2016, a part-time lecturer at the University of Tokyo Faculty of Liberal Arts since 2018, a visiting professor at National Taiwan Normal University in Taipei, Taiwan since 2022, and a visiting professor at Shanghai Academy of Fine Arts in Shanghai, China since 2024.

 Hiroshi Nakamura